cburgmer/json-path-comparison/proposals/Proposal_A/README.md

 This document tries to call out specific decisions where it deviates from either.

+The guiding principle of this proposal is to balance
+- reduced complexity (less code is better),
+- adherence to the consensus (more alignment is better),
+- reduced room for user errors (less options are better).

+## Implementation

-The proposal is also implemented in JavaScript:
+The proposal is also implemented in JavaScript for inspection:

 - [index.js](./index.js) Entry point
 - [selector.peg](./selector.peg) Selector grammar
 - [operators.js](./operators.js) Operator definitions and execution algorithm

+For now, if this documentation and the implementation disagree, the implementation wins.

 ## Execution algorithm